 As always, we seek out the best local restaurants specializing in dishes that represent the cuisine well.
 Touristy and overpriced restaurants are like vegemite to us (sorry Australia) so you’ll never find any of those types of places in our food guides.
 If you’re in Hong Kong to experience the best and most authentic Cantonese cuisine, then this list should have you covered.

-Be sure to check out our friend Max’s article on must eat dishes in Hong Kong as well.
-He lived in Tsim Sha Tsui for some time and is as food-obsessed as we are so you’ll find plenty of great local food recommendations on his list.
+Be sure to check out our friend Max’s videos on where to eat in Hong Kong as well.
+He’s a YouTuber who lived in Tsim Sha Tsui for some time.
+He’s as food-obsessed as we are so you’ll find plenty of great local food recommendations on his channel.

 Thanks for reading and have a great time traveleating your way through Hong Kong!